daisubc/ADCHEM2024/index.md

 show-avatar: False
 ---

-> # The 7th International Symposium on Advanced Control of Industrial Processes (AdCONIP 2022) will be held at UBC Vancouver, BC, Canada on August 7-9, 2022
+> # The 7th International Symposium on Advanced Control of Industrial Processes (AdCONIP 2022) will be held at The Nest, UBC Vancouver, BC, Canada on August 7-9, 2022

 <div class="text-center">
-  <a class="btn btn-primary btn-lg" target="_blank" href="https://www.ifac2020.org/registration/" role="button">Register Now</a>
+  <a class="btn btn-primary btn-lg" href="#" role="button">Registeration Opens Soon</a>
 </div>

 # Overview